- Approximately 2,300 undergraduates, 600 graduate students

 - Approximately 92% of students live on campus.

 - Two residence halls (Fischer Hall and Smith-Traber Hall) house first and second-year students.

-- Williston Hall houses only second and third-year students.
+- Williston Hall houses second and third-year students.

 - McManis-Evans houses second, third, and fourth-year students.